Xilinx/xen/docs/misc/arm/cache-coloring.rst

         };
     </pre>

-Please refer to the relative documentation in "docs/misc/arm/device-tree/booting.txt".

-Note that if no color configuration is provided for domains, they fallback to the default one, which corresponds simply to all available colors.
+**Note:** If no color configuration is provided for a domain, the default one, which corresponds to all available colors, is used instead.

 Colored allocator and buddy allocator
 *************************************